-The Committee's work was based on extensive research and analysis, as well as interviews with towns having a range of alternative operating models, as described more fully in Section III (Process) on pages 26 and 27.
-Details of this supporting information can be found in the Appendix and Bibliography to this report (pages 28 and 29).
+The Committee's work was based on extensive research and analysis, as well as interviews with towns having a range of alternative operating models, as described more fully in Section III (Process) on pages 25 and 26.
+Details of this supporting information can be found in the Appendix and Bibliography to this report (pages 27 and 28), or via links from the Committee's information page on the Town Website (ridgefieldct.gov).